Azure-Samples/storage-blobs-powershell-cache-control/README.md

 ## Introduction
 Setting **Cache-Control** on [Azure Blobs][1] can help reduce bandwidth and improve the performance by preventing consumers from having to continuously download resources.

-**Cache-Control** allows you to specify a relative amount of time to cache data after it was received.
-It’s mostly recommended when you need control over how caching is done.
+**Cache-Control** allows you to specify a relative amount of time to cache data after it is received.
+It is strongly recommended if you need the control over the completed cache.

-Usually, if we wanted to set the cache-control property of blob files, we can do such work through azure portal/windows azure storage explore… However, if you want to set the cache-control property of every file in your blob, using such ways will cost lots of time, and you may also need to change this property overtimes.
-A better way to do this is creating C# program using Azure Storage Client assembly and set it.
+We used to set the cache-control property of blob files through azure portal or windows azure storage explore.
+However, if you want to set the cache-control property for each file in your blob, such method will be a waste of time.
+Besides, you may also need to change this property overtimes.
+A better way to do this is creating a C# program using Azure Storage Client assembly and setting it.

-However, this blog will consider to use PowerShell script to do same work because it’s more convenient to change the property when we want.
-This example is to help us set storage blob cache-control Properties by PowerShell script, one thing should be noticed is we still need to use **"Microsoft.WindowsAzure.StorageClient.dll"** to access the blobs.
+However, this blog considers using PowerShell script to do the same work because it’s more convenient to change the property.
+This example is to help us set storage blob cache-control properties by PowerShell script.
+One thing to be noticed is that we still need to use **"Microsoft.WindowsAzure.StorageClient.dll"** to access the blobs.

 ## Scenario
-You need to set storage blob cache-control property  / check cache-control property through PowerShell script easily.
+You need to set storage blob cache-control property or easily check cache-control property through PowerShell script.

 ## Requirements
 - PowerShell Version > 3.0